joelong01/secret-sample/README.md

 2. Secure by Default: The repository should be secure by default, making it as difficult as possible to accidentally check-in secrets.
 The repo is shared, but some secrets should be private to the individual developers.
 As much as possible, secrets should not be stored in clear text in the container.
 Ideally they shouldn’t be stored on the box anywhere.
 3. Portable: The project should work in a docker container or in Codespaces.
 4. Idempotent:  if there is a problem in the collection, use, or storage of the secrets, the system will do the right thing to eventually get to the correct state.
+5. Self correcting: if a developer accidentally breaks something, the system should fix it as much as possible.

 ## Design

 In this project, there are three different logins required from the dev container: Azure CLI, GitHub, and GitLab.
 Each of these logins have a unique approach for authenticating, storing secrets securely in the container environment, and using the secrets to establish a connection the next time the dev container is started.
 The following describes the implementation of authentication for each login, taking into consideration the previously outlined design goals.

-## Directory Structure
+### Directory Structure

-.
-├── .devcontainer
-│   ├── create-azure-service-principal.sh
-│   ├── devcontainer.json
-│   ├── local.env
-│   ├── .localStartupOptions.json
-│   ├── onPostCreate.sh
-│   └── onTerminalStart.sh
 ├── .gitignore
+└── .devcontainer
+    ├── onTerminalStart.sh
+    ├── onPostCreate.sh
+    ├── localStartupOptions.json
+    ├── local.env
+    ├── devcontainer.json
+    └── create-azure-service-principal.sh

 File Descriptions:

+1. **.gitignore**: the standard git file.  the onTerminalStart.sh script will check to see if the "\*local.\*" pattern is set in the .gitignore, and if not, will add it.
-1. **.devcontainer**:  this is a folder that defines the container that the application will run in.
+2. **.devcontainer**:  this is a folder that defines the container that the application will run in.
-2. **create-azure-service-principal.sh**: this is a self contained script that will guide the user to enter the data necessary to create an Azure Service Principal.
-The generated Service Principal information (name, secret, and tenantId) will be stored as User Secrets in Codespaces
-3. **devcontainer.json**:  this contains the meta data that VS Code uses to create the container.
-In particular, there is one line that must be added to make the system work:
-    ```"postCreateCommand": "/bin/bash -i -c 'source ./.devcontainer/onPostCreate.sh```
-4. **local.env**:  a file that *is not checked in* that contains environment variables (including secrets) that the developer needs to build and run the application.  this file is created by the **onPostCreate.sh** script.
-5. **.localStartupOptions.json**: a file that *is not checked in* that contains config used by the local-secrets scripts such as remembering options the user has selected.
-It is created by **onTerminalStart.sh**.
+3. **onTerminalStart.sh**: run every time a terminal starts.
+This is the main "driver" of the system and drives the collection, storage, and use of information to enable the scenario of logging into GitHub, Azure, and storing a GitLab PAT.
-6. **onPostCreate.sh**: the "handler" for the 'postCreateCommand".
+4. **onPostCreate.sh**: the "handler" for the 'postCreateCommand".
 Its main job is to update the **.bashrc** so that **onTerminalStart.sh** is run every time a terminal is started.
 It is also a convenient place to "bootstrap" the system by creating files and adding information to them.
 For example, this sample will create the **local.env** file and then add environment variables for the Gitlab PAT (GITLAB_TOKEN) and the location of the **local.env** file
-7. **.gitignore**:  git infrastructure file used to ignore files so they won't be checked into the repo.
-To ensure that **local.env** is not checked in, the line ```*local*.*``` is added to the .gitignore, making it so that anything that has the string "local" in it won't be checked in.
+5. **localStartupOptions.json**: a file *is not checked in* and contains config used by the local-secrets scripts such as remembering options the user has selected.
+It is created by **onTerminalStart.sh**.
+6. **local.env**:  a file that *is not checked in* that contains environment variables (including secrets) that the developer needs to build and run the application.  this file is created by the **onPostCreate.sh** script.
+8. **devcontainer.json**:  this contains the meta data that VS Code uses to create the container.
+In particular, there is one line that must be added to make the system work:
+    ```"postCreateCommand": "/bin/bash -i -c 'source ./.devcontainer/onPostCreate.sh```
+9. **create-azure-service-principal.sh**: this is a self contained script that will guide the user to enter the data necessary to create an Azure Service Principal.
+The generated Service Principal information (name, secret, and tenantId) will be stored as User Secrets in Codespaces.

 ## Implementation